 We hold substantially all of our assets in our operating partnership or in subsidiary entities in which our operating partnership owns an interest, and we may make future acquisitions of real properties for limited partnership interests.
-If our operating partnership were to issue limited partnership interests to any person other than us or one of our subsidiaries, we likely would amend the partnership agreement to create limited partnership interests that are economically equivalent to shares and which could be submitted for redemption, payable, at our option, in cash or shares.
 For purposes of satisfying the asset and gross income tests for qualification as a REIT for federal income tax purposes, our proportionate share of the assets and income of our operating partnership will be deemed to be assets and income.
 We are the sole general partner of our operating partnership.

-Our operating partnership's limited partner, wholly-owned by us, has contributed \$1,000 to our operating partnership in exchange for limited partnership interests and our operating partnership's special limited partnership interest holder has invested \$1,000 in exchange for special limited partnership interests.
+Our operating partnership's limited partner, wholly owned by us, has contributed \$1,000 to our operating partnership in exchange for limited partnership interests and our operating partnership's special limited partnership interest holder has invested \$1,000 in exchange for special limited partnership interests.
 As the sole general partner of our operating partnership, we have the exclusive power to manage and conduct the business of our operating partnership.